nawabahmadreshi/documentation/pages/marketing-channels/facebook-platform-ads.md

 #### Configure an Ad

 To set up Facebook Lead Generation Campaigns, you will need to insert your Branch Ad Link as the Website destination for the created ad.
 After users fill out the lead form, they'll be directed to your website or app after through the Branch Ad link.
+Facebook's Ad guide for Lead Generation Campaigns is available **[here](https://www.facebook.com/business/ads-guide/lead-generation)**.

 #### Create Your Campaign
 1. Navigate to [https://www.facebook.com/ads/create](https://www.facebook.com/ads/create) while logged in to the account that owns your Facebook app.